wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Applicable when `wallarm_acl_export_enable on`.

-Number of comparable and identical requests within time set by `wallarm_acl_export_sample_group_lifetime` which when exceeded the node stops sending requests from the denylisted IPs to the Cloud and starts sending only statistics.
+Number of comparable and identical requests within time set by `wallarm_acl_export_sample_group_lifetime` which when exceeded the node stops sending requests from the denylisted IPs to the Cloud: already sent requests are kept and thus used as **sample**, remaining are not sent - only the number of them is recorded in a separate parameter.

-Sending statistics instead of requests is called **sampling**.
 This and related directives configure sampling on the node side and only for requests from the denylisted IPs - on the contrary, sampling for other requests is [configured](../user-guides/events/analyze-attack.md#sampling-of-hits) in the Cloud.
 Cloud sampling always skips denylisted IPs requests, so two configurations do not interfere.

 !!! info
     This parameter is set inside the http block.